Shamsur Rahman Khan Shahjahan

 Shamsur Rahman Khan Shahjahan (died 2 January 2012) was a Bangladesh Awami League politician and the former Jatiya Sangsad member from Tangail-3 constituency.

 Career

 Shahjahan fought in the Bangladesh Liberation war in Tangail district as a member of the Mukti Bahini.
 He was elected to parliament from Tangail-3.
 He was the President of Tangail district unit of Bangladesh Awami League.

 Death

 Shahjahan died on 2 January 2012.
-His nephew Amanur Rahman Khan Rana & brother Ataur Rahman Khan elected to parliament from his constituency.
+His nephew Amanur Rahman Khan Rana and brother Ataur Rahman Khan elected to parliament from his constituency.